![]() |

 The registration of Armée de l'Air jeeps would have begun at 321 0001 in 1962 and formed a separate series i.e. the next jeep that would have been 221 2900 did not become 321 2900 if it was allocated to the air force.

-The original first registration number of most new M201s was stamped on the chassis so even if you have no original documentation about your M201 it may still be possible to find its registration number for a perfect restoration.
+The original first registration number of most but not all new M201s was stamped on the chassis so even if you have no original documentation about your M201 it may still be possible to find its registration number for a perfect restoration.
 Rebuild registrations were not stamped anywhere on the jeep.
 I may be able to help with finding some of these from the database.
 Odd registration numbers from the 1960s ?
 With such a precise registration system from the 1960s onwards there should be little confusion about the age of an M201 as long as you know the registration it had when sold at auction.
 In fact the registration number is a better guide than the army serial number!
 M201s issued to the air force were not given an army serial number.
 However, from time to time batches of jeeps were transferred from the air force to the army at which point they were given an army serial number which can only be used as a guide to when they were transferred and not as to their true age.
 They were also given an army registration number for the front and rear plates but this was an 'age related' plate.
 M201 no. 25746 is a typical example.
 Its army serial number would suggest that it is a 1965 jeep but it was originally issued to the air force in 1964.
 On transfer the army it was registered as 241 2369 indicating it was a 1964 jeep (source: Domaines).
 I don't know exactly why these transfers took place but they occurred in both directions.
 The example below was sent to me by Louis de Waal (M201 no. 03367).
 His jeep was obviously registered to the air force when it was sold at auction but look carefully and you will see that it originally belonged to the army.

 From 1980 onwards - a new eight-digit registration system was introduced.
 In this the first group of digits was extended to four so that the year of manufacture could be clearly expressed.
 The system became: 1st digit - Military Arm (as before), 2nd & 3rd digit - year of manufacture expressed in decade form (i.e. 85 = 1985), 4th digit - classification (basically as before but with revised definitions of some classes).
 Bearing in mind that M201 manufacture ended in 1967 and that rebuilding at La Maltournée ended in 1978 no M201 jeeps would ever have been registered using this system.
 Thanks to Jean-Louis Martin (M201 Nº 19990) for sending me 'Principe d'immatriculation des vehicules' from 'Mémento sur les déplacements par voie routière' and Ben van Wely (M201 Nº 2892) in the Netherlands for the document relating to his ex-Gendarmerie jeep.
 This page is dedicated to Ben who passed away on the 30th October 2000 and with whom I exchanged many e-mails concerning our common interest - the M201. |